MadStu/noughts-and-crosses/README.md

 - __The Title Area__

   - The title area has a bold title of the website/game name in the Edo font.
-  - This section tells the user how to win the game.
+  - The text below tells the user how to win the game.

 ![The Title Area](https://raw.githubusercontent.com/MadStu/noughts-and-crosses/main/assets/images/readme-images/title-area-screenshot.png)